What We’re doing:

 Where do you fit in?

-We’re looking for partners to sponsor the event and benefit from having their brand advertised to 6000 attendees, before, during and after the festival, via social media and through event founder, BBC presenter and popular international jazz artist, Soweto Kinch (sponsorship – subject to conditions).
+Finally, we’re looking for partners to sponsor the event.
+They can benefit from having their brand advertised to 6000 attendees.
+As well as during the festival advertising can be via social media and through event founder, BBC presenter and popular international jazz artist, Soweto Kinch (sponsorship – subject to conditions).

 For more information please contact: